Small Business Tips

 Just as many individuals set personal resolutions for the new year, entrepreneurs often have their own goals for what they want to accomplish with their business.
-These might include specific operational areas they want to improve in, sales targets they aim to reach, or other adjustments they can make to help them grow.
+These might include specific operational areas they want to improve in, sales targets they aim to reach, or other adjustments they can make to help their business grow.
 In any case, the first step in making these goals reality is to come up with a detailed plan, including what tools you might need along the way.

-Whether your small business goals for 2018 involve finance, marketing, management or all of the above, here’s a look at a few different tools and services that can help you achieve them.
+Whether your small business goals for 2019 involve finance, marketing, management or all of the above, here’s a look at a few different tools and services that can help you achieve them.